Dog food can cost a pretty penny.

-Unfortunately, there are pet food manufacturers, companies and brands out there that let the potential for profit overshadow the need for providing a high quality, wholesome and safe dog food.
+Unfortunately, there are pet food manufacturers, companies, and brands out there that let the potential for profit overshadow the need for providing high-quality, wholesome and safe dog food.

-4 Dangerous Dog Food Ingredients
+4 Ingredients to Avoid In Dog Food

-1 Unsafe Artificial Preservatives
+1. Unsafe Artificial Preservatives

 However, what they don't know is that preservatives are often used to increase the shelf life of the fats and oils within dog food.

 But not all preservatives are bad.

 Due to the slightly higher cost of these raw natural ingredients, many dog food companies opt to use synthetic preservatives instead because they're cheaper.

 The first suspect is ethoxyquin

 Studies have observed the negative effects (1) of ethoxyquin several decades ago, yet it's still being used in animal feed and often found on dog food ingredients list “because no alternative has been found yet,” according to some pet food manufacturers.

 “Toxicity and mutagenicity of EQ were observed in in vivo and in vitro studies showing its potential harmful effects.”